Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 Home Care: Helping Seniors Age in Place

 You’ve created a life for yourself in your home, so you probably want to stay there for as long as possible — as many older adults do.
 You want to keep your routine and sleep in your own bed.
 Home care allows for just that.
 You stay at home, and the professionals come to you.
 How long they stay and how they help depends on your specific needs.
-They’ll assist with activities of daily living (ADLs) and other needs, such as hygiene assistance, meal prep, medication reminders, companionship, transportation, emergency call systems, and more.
+They can assist with instrumental activities of daily living (IADLs) and activities of daily living (ADLs), including hygiene assistance, meal prep, medication reminders, companionship, transportation, emergency call systems and more.

 Pro Tip: